 Like Heathrow, City Airport is directly connected via the Tube network, just a quick 20 minute DLR ride from Bank or Stratford.
 So if your journey starts in the City of London, for you City Airport would be the best airport for London (fly on a Thursday evening and you will see what I mean, as the airport is swamped with City workers in three piece suits commuting between London and Frankfurt).

-As it is such a small airport, City Airport has less of a choice in terms of restaurants and shopping and it also totally lacks any airline lounges (which is something that always puzzles me, as this is an airport so frequently used by business travellers).
+As it is such a small airport, City Airport has less of a choice in terms of restaurants and shopping and it also totally lacks any airline lounges (something that always puzzles me, as this is an airport so frequently used by business travellers).
 But then again, it is quick to get through, so maybe you don’t need to sit around for hours.

 City Airport has recently undergone refurbishments to make the gate area a little wider and more comfortable (they have also added some more restaurants at the same time).